vishwaanuj/bldc-motor-esp32/README.md

 # --Content--
 The present git consists of three folders for individual uses:
  1. For checking of iot connection and sending some dummy data to check line chart (esp_send_dummy)
- 2. For sole reading of Bldc current readings
+ 2. For sole reading of Bldc current readings(current calc) ->this one subjected to change according to the callinration readings please refer the site links i mentioned in        code
- 3. Combined code for the above two
+ 3. Combined code for the above two (combined)
 # --Theory--
 <img width="394" alt="Capture" src="https://user-images.githubusercontent.com/28966259/118945734-5b5aff80-b973-11eb-8eaa-ff4f657d1c7a.PNG">